 - Enhancing Family Communication: Effective communication is essential for understanding each family member’s needs and promoting a supportive atmosphere.
 Family Systems Therapy can teach healthy communication skills, such as active listening and expressing emotions constructively.

 - Promoting Empathy and Understanding: Addiction can lead to strained relationships and emotional distance within the family.
 Family Systems Therapy aims to promote empathy and understanding among family members, fostering a sense of connection and unity.

 Not Just for Addiction Issues

 Family systems therapy can be effective in any number of situations, helping families come to grips with a range of mental illnesses, including anxiety and depression as well as eating disorders.
-Difficult issues like divorce, unemployment, chronic illness, or even the death of a family member can be addressed in a family systems therapy setting.
+Difficult issues like divorce, unemployment, chronic illness, or even the death of a family member can be addressed in a FTS setting.
 Regardless of the issues at hand, the therapy gives every member of the family a voice and encourages mutual support for one another.

 Every Team Needs a Great Coach

 Remember that basketball team we were thinking about?
 Well, there may be five players on the floor at any given time, but there’s also an important person standing on the sidelines watching the game unfold.
 A team’s coach can see what’s working and what isn’t working and can help find solutions that each member of the team can put into effect on the court.
 The coach can’t shoot the ball or block a shot, but he or she has a unique perspective that can help a committed team get better all the time.